Comment on page

 This command return information on your sealed space and your scratch space, otherwise known as a cache.
 These spaces are only available if you have properly configured your Lotus miner by following the steps described in the Lotus documentation.

-In some cases it might be usefull to check if the system has access to the storage paths to a certain sector.
+In some cases it might be useful to check if the system has access to the storage paths to a certain sector.
 To check the storage paths to sector 1 for instance, use:

 lotus-miner storage find 1